If you are on a budget or live a frugal life, can you be eco friendly too?

 - Daily newspapers – no need to buy the paper version you can usually read them online for free these days

-- Cut down on buying new clothes – wear what you have or buy from charity/thrift shops
+- Cut down on buying new clothes – create your own work uniform, wear what you have or buy from charity/thrift shops

 - Buy fruit & veg at your local market – if time allows, cheaper than the supermarkets and usually not wrapped in plastic